RECENT EVENTS

-Bookmark Charlottetown will be hosting the launch of 'The Governor's Granddaughter' at their new location - 111 Kent Street - on November 13 at 7 pm.
+Bookmark Charlottetown hosted a standing-room only crowd for the launch of 'The Governor's Granddaughter' at their new location on Kent Street on November 13.

 Theresa was honoured to be part of the inaugural Cavendish Literary Festival, September 26-28, 2025.
 Moderator Laura Chapin interviewed Theresa and Antonio Michael Downing, host of CBC's The Next Chapter, including discussions on their new novels.

 Theresa and many notable artists and artisans helped the Benevolent Irish Society celebrate its illustrious 200 Years of Service on August 8-10, 2025 in Charlottetown.
-Theresa read from her new historical novel, 'The Governor's Granddaughter.'
+Theresa read from her new historical novel, 'The Governor's Granddaughter' and had many great conversations on PEI and Irish history.

-Over the last several years, Theresa has been invited to join over twenty local book clubs when they met to discuss 'Bound'.
+Over the last several years, Theresa has been invited to join over two dozen local book clubs as they met to discuss her debut novel, 'Bound'.

 |